Sparsha85/Chat-App/README.md

 A simple chat app made using ReactJS
 You will need a chatengine.io project ID to run this.

-This is hosted on netlify at sparshachat.netlify.app .
+This is hosted on netlify at https://sparshachat.netlify.app/ .
 Contact me to get access.